The Best Audition Songs for Godspell – by Character

 Note: The following is based on the revised 2012 version of Godspell.
 If you’re auditioning for the original version of Godspell, you might be auditioning for a general “soloist role”.
 In that case, please choose whichever of the below songs that feels best on your voice!

 Since Godspell came out in the 1970s, many of the songs below are either from between the 1970s-1990s or from musicals that are set in the 1970s.
 However, you’ll find contemporary songs below as well, since these are sometimes requested in the Godspell casting calls.

 Please note: This post contains affiliate links.
 This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
 See our disclosure for more info.

 Step 1: Read your audition details

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (a rock song, something contemporary, etc.).
 Make sure to select a song that’s appropriate for your specific casting call.
-Also, as you’re picking out a song, these links may be helpful:

 Step 2: Get to know the show

 In casting calls, they often ask for you to be “familiar with the show”.
 And even if it’s not requested, it’s generally assumed.
 One way to do this is to read the synopsis while listening to the Godspell cast album➝.
 Or you can watch the live recording of Godspell➝.

 Step 3: Pick an audition song

 Next, based on your personality and vocal type, decide whether you’d like to audition for the ensemble or a specific character.
 Just keep in mind that if you audition for a specific character, you still might not be chosen for that particular role.